 - Permission to treat: This grants the organization to treat a child or adult in the case of an emergency at the cost of the participant or parent/guardian.

 Best Practices for Implementing a Volunteer Liability Waiver

 1. Cover your bases

-The main goal of your waiver is to ensure your organization is protected by law, so that you can continue to have a positive impact on your community.
-Your waiver should read as exculpatory.
-In other words, your waiver should be able to clear your organization of fault if an accident occurs.
+The main goal of your volunteer waiver is to ensure your organization is protected by law, so that you can continue to have a positive impact on your community.
+The liability waiver should read as exculpatory.
+In other words, it should be able to clear your organization of fault if an accident occurs.
 In addition, inform your volunteers that they are not covered under workers’ compensation, and therefore hold no rights under your workers’ compensation policy.
 While you will need to outline specific risks associated with a particular activity, you should also reference general hazards of volunteering.
 Be sure to include a waiver expiration date where applicable, if you don’t want it to be in effect forever.

 2. Ensure volunteers understand the work

 Regardless of the level of risk, your volunteers should understand the nature of the work you’re asking them to do; a volunteer liability waiver is an appropriate place to do so.
 Your waiver should educate participants, parents and guardians, and volunteers about the nature of the activity, its purpose, benefits, and possible risks.
 Include descriptions of the activity as specifically as possible, and identify particular risks or harm associated with the activity.
-Keep in mind that an activity may necessitate its own waiver if it is more dangerous than, or unique to, other volunteer opportunities you offer.
+Keep in mind that some activities may necessitate their own legal waivers if they are more dangerous than, or unique to, other volunteer opportunities you offer.
 For example, asking volunteers to drive a vehicle is an activity with unique risks and safety requirements.
 Detail the following types of information to prepare your volunteers for work specific to the activity: